SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql-server.md

 ## Installing Microsoft SQL Server Monitors

-This page provides instructions for installing the Microsoft SQL Server App, as well as examples of each of the App dashboards.
+This section provides instructions for installing the Microsoft SQL Server App, as well as examples of each of the App dashboards.
 These instructions assume you have already set up collection as described in the [Collect Logs and Metrics for the Microsoft SQL Server](#Collect-Logs-for-the-Microsoft-SQL-Server-App) App page.

 ### Pre-Packaged Alerts